qatip/qakf-labsv2/labs04/lab4.md

 <br/>

 ## 4.1 Explore CoreDNS
+Objective: The goal of this lab is to demonstrate a 2-tier solution hosted in Kubernetes, a Frontend and a Backend.
+The Frontend will be a containerized web service with a default webpage that identifies its Pod name, namespace, configmap details, secrets details also the response it receives when communicating with its backend component.
+The Backend is a containerized application that simply returns it's version details when requested.

+Within the Kubernetes cluster, the Frontend containers will not know which containers are running the backend app.
+The Backend containers must therefore be positioned behind a service with a fixed internal IP address, known as a Cluster IP, which must be registered in DNS.
+This service registration is automatic and namespace specific.
+The Frontend containers can therefore query DNS for service address resolution and obtain the service IP address for communication to a backend container within their namespace.

+External traffic needs to be able to access the Frontend.
+Therefore, Frontend containers are also put behind a service which generates a service Cluster IP address.
+This is an internal IP, inaccessible to external clients.
+In front of this we could create a NodePort per node which would allow external traffic to be directed to the Pulic IP address of a specific node in our cluster.
+A much better alternative would be an ingress controller.
+This allows a single Public IP address to be used for all incoming traffic to all Frontend offerings in the cluster.
+The Frontend to which access is required is identified by the creation of an ingress behind the ingress controller.
+The format of URL requested by external clients identifies the particular ingess required and thus the ingress controller directs the traffic to the appropriate service.
+This is similar to context switch load balancing in traditional networking.

 ![Lab 4.1 final result](../diagrams/lab_4_coredns.png)
 1. Create a `public.ecr.aws/qa-wfl/qa-wfl/qakf/sbe` deployment in each of the `dev` and `prod` namespaces, using the `:v2` image in `dev` and the `:v1` image in `production`.